Get Instant Access

 • Self-Serving Bias

-Individuals give themselves credit for successes while avoiding the blame or laying it at the feet of others (Cherry).
+Individuals give themselves credit for successes while avoiding blame or deflecting responsibility for negative outcomes (Verywell Mind).

 • Hero Mindset